 A wedding is one of those magical occasions that can bring together all of your friends and family in a happy celebration.
 But for those who have lost a loved one, it may feel like there’s something – someone – missing.
 Honouring that person’s memory on your wedding day, whether in a subtle way that’s just for you or with a public declaration, helps to fill that gap.

-Here are 9 suggestions for honouring loved ones:
+Here are some suggestions for honouring loved ones on your wedding day.

 Something that you wear

 Include in your outfit an item that your loved one owned or gave to you: a piece of jewellery, a pocket watch, some other accessory (such as a fur stole or a fancy hat), maybe even the wedding dress.
 Alternatively, you could include a special item, such as a brooch or a piece of lace, in the bride’s bouquet or the groom’s boutonniere, or choose a flower or colour that was a favourite.

 A photo hidden away

 Put a photo of your loved one in a locket.
 You can wear it, carry it in your purse or pocket, or attach it to your wedding bouquet or boutonniere with a pretty ribbon.

 Photos on display

 Find a way to show photographs that include pictures of your loved one(s).
 You could place framed photos on a table with your guest book, or put a collage of images on a board, perhaps with brief stories about or quotes from your loved one alongside the pictures, and display it on an easel.
 Other possibilities include a digital frame with a rotation of photos or as part of a wedding slideshow projected on a screen.

 Maybe there are items that could be included in your wedding decor as a way to honour loved ones.
 For example, teacups from your grandmother’s collection, perhaps holding miniature bouquets, could be featured in wedding centerpieces.